Thewbi/neorv32/README.md

 At the very beginning, at address 0x00000000, we find the code contained in the sw\common\crt0.S file. crt stands for C-runtime.
 This means this assembly file contains all the C-runtime initialization.
+Remark: This file is provided by the NEORV32 repository and not by the cross compiler toolchain for some reason.

 This means that the crt0.s file is linked into the executable at the beginning of the address space.

-It is easier to read the original assembly code than to read the disassembled assembly so let's look at the crt0.s.
+It is easier to read the original assembly code than to read the disassembled assembly because the original source file contains human readable symbols and comments.
+So let's look at the crt0.s instead of the disassembly listing.

 Here is a excerpt from sw\common\crt0.S